njanirudh/Augmented-Reality/README.md

 # Augmented-Reality

 Augmented reality application using OpenCV and OpenGL in python.
-Aim of this project is to make a modular AR framework using python which woks on wide variety of markers and on which we can place wide variety of graphical elements.
+Aim of this project is to make a modular AR framework using python which works on wide variety of markers and on which we can place wide variety of graphical elements.

 ## Introduction